drtheuns/apitizer/README.md

 - [ ] Write documentation
 - [ ] Allow the querybuilder to be used to _just_ build the query, not execute it on the repo & generating a response.
-- [ ] Add hooks for permission checks:
+- [-] Add hooks for permission checks:
   - [ ] Can user apply filter?
   - [ ] Can user perform this sort?
-  - [ ] Can user see certain attributes?
+  - [X] Can user see certain attributes?
 - [X] Add hooks throughout the building process
   - [X] before/after adding filters
   - [X] before/after adding preload